 All Approved Driving Instructors are regularly tested and graded by the DVSA.
-For over a period of 40 years Terry has been a grade 5 or 6 instructor (the highest being grade 6).
-Under the new grading system Terry is a grade “A” the highest available from the DVSA.
-His result for that test was 48 out of a possible 51.
+Under the new standard checks, Terry achieved a grade “A” which is the highest grade available from the DVSA, his last test result was 48 out of a possible 51.

 In 1996 Terry attended South Kent College and Canterbury Christchurch College in 1997.
 He achieved a Certificate in Education (post compulsory education) which means he is a qualified classroom teacher for 16+.
 Included in that qualification are D32 and D33 which are formal and informal assessors qualifications.

 In 2002 Terry passed an NVQ level 3 in driving instruction.
 He passed the Institute of Advanced Motorists test in 1990 and the ROSPA advanced test in 1999.
 In 2014 he did a B-Tec Level 3 in coaching techniques.
 Terry has now been teaching people to drive for over 42 years.

 In the course of any one year Terry would expect 50% of his pupils to pass the driving test at the first attempt.
 Of the 50% remaining, 75% will pass at the second attempt and, BLESS THEM, there are some people who take a little longer to reach their target.
 However, no-one is unteachable, it is practice and patience that will eventually get the desired result.
 Here is the DVSA top ten list of the reasons why people fail.